Learn how to invest in Plaid stock when the Plaid IPO arrives. Get access to select pre-IPO startups at Equitybee.

 - The SEC releases a publicly-available Plaid S-1 filing

-We may get clues, such as when Plaid selects a lead underwriter for the IPO or announces a confidential filing.
-Those types of announcements would indicate the IPO is within six to twelve months.
+We may get other clues, such as when Plaid selects a lead underwriter for the IPO.
+Announcements such as these would indicate the IPO is within six to twelve months.

 Even when the company and SEC publicly release the S-1 filing, we still won’t know a firm date.
 However, the IPO date typically occurs a month or so after the S-1 is released to the public.